jefeish/copilot-fundamentals-training/icebox/copilot-prompt-engineering-2.md

 - **Clarity:** Easy to Understand
 - **Specificity:** Precision in Detail

-## Step 1: Set Up Testing Environment
+## Step 1: Set Up The Test Environment

 **(Intent)**